hayashi-laboratory/2PLineScan/README.md

 # 2PLineScan
- calculate slope from line scan
+ calculate slope (RBC velocity) from line scan (see "manual") calculate RBC flow from line scan (use 2pRBCflowCalc)